 With this new black and white era, Swift gives us her most visceral, honest works yet.
 The artist has often described her work as “painfully autobiographical,” but with the pandemic “folklore” and “evermore” eras, she introduced us to her ability to transform fictional characters and scenarios into songs that would move us all.

-“The Tortured Poets Department” seems to establish a black and white balance of fictional storytelling and autobiography, as many Swifties know of her devastating split from actor Joe Alwyn after six years, her summer fling with The 1975’s highly-problematic Matty Healy, and of course, her whirlwind romance with the guy on the (Kansas City Chiefs) football team Travis Kelce.
+“The Tortured Poets Department” seems to establish a black and white balance of that fictional storytelling and autobiography, as many Swifties know of her devastating split from actor Joe Alwyn after six years, her summer fling with The 1975’s highly-problematic Matty Healy, and of course, her whirlwind romance with the guy on the (Kansas City Chiefs) football team Travis Kelce.

 So without further ado, I call this meeting in order to discuss TS11, “The Tortured Poets Department.”